 Financing

-Waterway transport is supported through the funding and financing programmes Connecting Europe Facility, Horizon Europe, LIFE, the Innovation Fund, the Recovery and Resilience Facility and the EU Structural and Investment Funds.
+The EU contributes to the innovation, sustainability and safety of waterway transport and waterway infrastructure through the funding and financing programmes Connecting Europe Facility, Horizon Europe, LIFE, the Innovation Fund, the Recovery and Resilience Facility and the EU Structural and Investment Funds.
+A number of projects can be consulted on the projects page.

 Connecting Europe Facility